emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 Which means that we know that the list contains at least one element.
 Therefore `last` doesn't return `Option<T>` but `Some<T>` (and the same holds for `head`), and so we can call `Some.get` instead of the basic `Option.getOrThrow`.

+## Takeaway

+Type guards and conditional types allow us to give more information to the type checker so that the compiler can infer a more precise static type for values, letting us write safer programs.
+These mechanisms, like all type-level mechanisms in typescript, have no effect at runtime, they only allow us to express to the compiler type-level reasonings that the developer would otherwise do mentally: now they can be double-checked and made explicit by the machine.

 That's it for today!
 You can learn more about my typescript functional library prelude.ts through its [website](https://github.com/emmanueltouzery/prelude.ts), [user guide](https://github.com/emmanueltouzery/prelude.ts/wiki/Prelude.ts-user-guide)